Middlebrow

 The term middlebrow describes middlebrow art, which is easily accessible art, usually popular literature, and middlebrow people who use the arts to acquire the social capital of "culture and class" and thus a good reputation.
-First used in the British satire magazine Punch in 1925, the term middlebrow is the intellectual, intermediary brow between the highbrow and the lowbrow forms of culture; the terms highbrow and lowbrow are borrowed from the pseudoscience of phrenology.
+First used in the British satire magazine Punch in 1925, the term middlebrow is the intellectual, intermediary brow between the highbrow and the lowbrow forms of culture; all of these terms are borrowed from the pseudoscience of phrenology.

+History

+The concept is metaphorically derived from 19th-century phrenology, in which a “high” brow was associated with intelligence and a “low” brow with its absence.
+Unlike either extreme, the middlebrow came to be associated with mediocrity, conformity, and aspirational middle-class taste.
+The term gained prominence in the 1920s and 1930s, notably through critical attacks by figures such as Virginia Woolf, who characterized middlebrow culture as neither fully committed to art nor to life, but as motivated by concerns of status, money, and prestige.
+Despite sustained critical hostility, middlebrow literature expanded significantly during the inter-war period, particularly in the form of widely read novels aimed at an educated but non-elite audience.
+In the late 20th and early 21st centuries, the term has been reassessed by scholars, who argue that middlebrow culture represents a large and previously neglected area of cultural consumption.

 Modernism

 In the mid 20th century, the term middlebrow became a pejorative usage in the modernist cultural criticism written by Dwight Macdonald, Virginia Woolf, and Russell Lynes, which pejorative usage placed popular culture at the margin of mainstream culture in favour of high culture.
 Culturally, the middlebrow sensibility appears as a forced and ineffective attempt at cultural and intellectual achievement by way of popular literature that emphasises emotional and sentimental connections, rather than intellectualism and an appreciation of literary innovation.
 In contrast, the philosophy of postmodernism readily perceives the cultural advantages of the perspective of the middlebrow person who is aware of and likes high culture, but effectively balances the aesthetic demands of high art with the cultural demands of daily life in the world.